Degraded Polygons Raise Fundamental Questions of Neural Network Perception: Related Work

 While our proposed dataset and task do not exactly match the setting of \citeauthor{biederman}'s (\citeyear{biederman}) experiments in the sense that we focus on a distinct set of sketch shapes and do not consider time-constrained recognition, our results indicate that this task is sufficiently challenging for modern deep learning models.
 Moreover, the simple structure of our data, being merely regular polygons, indicates a fundamental misalignment of deep learning vision models with respect to human vision.
 We view our dataset as a minimum viable task that highlights this misalignment: the fact that deep learning models exhibit pathologies even on this simple shape classification task suggests that neural network perception may be even less robust than we know.
 To contextualize our findings, we compare \citeauthor{biederman}'s (\citeyear{biederman}) human subject performance to those of common vision architectures in \S \ref{subsec:results}.

 \paragraph{Gollin Figures Test} Closely related to image recovery is the Gollin figures test for assessing human visual perception.
-Subjects are shown variations of a common object in quick secession, with five consecutive incomplete line drawings of a picture, from least to most complete, displayed to each subject.
-The subject needs to mentally complete the underlying drawing in order to identify the original object drawn \citep{Gollin1960DevelopmentalSO}.
+Subjects are shown variations of a common object in quick secession, with five consecutive incomplete line drawings of a picture, from least to most complete, displayed to each subject \citep{Gollin1960DevelopmentalSO}.
+The subject needs to mentally complete the underlying drawing in order to identify the original object drawn, similar to testing for Gestalt closure phenomena \citep{rock1990legacy, kim2021neural}.
 Notably, unlike in Recognition-by-Components theory, the Gollin figures test makes no distinction between image degradations that yield recoverable images and degradations that yield non-recoverable images.

 Historically, the Gollin figures test has been automated in order to provide more fine-grained control over the proportion of an image that is degraded.
-That is, rather than having five discrete variants of degradation as in the original test, software was introduced to construct infintely many variants of degradation on a continuous spectrum \citep{Foreman1987TheGI}.
+That is, rather than having five discrete variants of degradation as in the original test, software was introduced to construct infinitely many variants of degradation on a continuous spectrum \citep{Foreman1987TheGI}.
 Motivated by this precedent, we automate the generation of recoverable and non-recoverable image degradations at scale.

 \paragraph{Non-Accidental Properties}

 Non-accidental properties (NAPs) are image properties that are invariant over orientation and depth \citep{AMIR201235}.
 The human visual system processes NAPs in a two-dimensional drawing as feasibly occurring in three dimensions \citep{Witkin1983OnTR}.
 For example, if there is a straight line, a manifesation of \textit{collinearity}, in a two-dimensional drawing, the visual system infers that the edge producing that line in the three-dimensional world is also straight.
 In other words, NAPs are dimension-invariant.
 Another perspective for understanding NAPs is the \textit{non-accidentalness principle}, which states that spatiotemporal coherence and regularity is so unlikely to arise by the random interaction of independent components, that such structure, when observed, almost certainly denotes an underlying unified process \citep{BLUSSEAU2016192}.
 NAPs precisely capture these unlikely coherences, providing useful cues for human object recognition.
 Figure \ref{fig:NAP_five} displays the five canonical NAPs and examples of each property \citep{lowe1985perceptual}.